chandusiriyala7/Communication-calender/README.md

 Notifications

 Overdue Communications Grid: Displays a list of companies with overdue actions that need attention.
 Today’s Communications Grid: Lists companies with tasks that are due today, helping users stay on top of important deadlines.

 ![Screenshot 2025-01-02 223117](https://github.com/user-attachments/assets/08b7e488-b42e-448a-987a-9da01077adee)

+Live Link of the Website is :- https://communication-calender-iota.vercel.app

+This Deployment done with the help of vercel and render platforms where frontend is deployed in vercel and backend is deployed in render.